Environments

 There you can pick a name, and decide if you want a production or development environment (see Environment Types below).

-Choose how you would like to deploy to the environment (either by pushing to a Git branch or manually triggered), and whether or not you want to manually approve infrastructure provisioning or simply let Encore handle it.
+You can also choose how you would like to trigger deploys for the environment (either by pushing to a Git branch or manually), and if you want to manually approve infrastructure changes.

 Environment Types

-They differ in the type of infrastructure that is provisioned:
+Some environment types differ in how infrastructure is provisioned:

-- Development environments are optimized to be cost-efficient and fast to provision.
+• preview environments are provisioned in Encore Cloud and are optimized to be cost-efficient and fast to provision.

 Aside from determining infrastructure, environment type is also used for Secrets management.